 In a series of photographs taken on the streets of London, Marine Smith connects them, intricately and inextricably.

 First, we have a documentary fixation, yet it is freed from the set point of view inherent in urban architectural photography.
 The fact is that when designing an urban space, the architect, or better defined more broadly, the urban planner, imagines in advance what this space will look like.
 Architectural photography by its own means captures and recreates this invented look, ideas drawn onto the sky.

-Secondly, the layering of different images creates images that accurately convey the state of a person in a metropolis.
-Houses, street panoramas, random passers-by both human and non-human, trees, the sky and all its weather merge into one stream, permeated with light and rhythm.
+The layering creates images that accurately convey the state of a person in a metropolis.
+Houses, street panoramas, passers-by both human and non-human, trees, the sky and all its weather merge into one stream, permeated with light and rhythm.
 The collage-technique is rooted in photography, but has its own characteristics, the main of which is the ideology.
 Using a collage, the photographer always wants to convey something that is relevant to the world beyond the frame.
-The combination of different images could have political reasons, for example, to illustrate the «brave new world» as in the Soviet photobooks of the 30s or in some photographs by Alexander Rodchenko, or to be in line with artistic trends, such as the surreal collages of Laszlo Moholy-Nagy.
+The combination of different images could have political reasons, for example, to illustrate the ‘brave new world’ as in the Soviet photobooks of the 30s or in some photographs by Alexander Rodchenko, or to be in line with artistic trends, such as the surreal collages of Laszlo Moholy-Nagy.